dm3/clojure.java-time/README.md

 They do pretty much what you would expect from their name.
 You can think of the `Offset` time as a more concrete version of the `Zoned` time.
-For example, the same timezone can have different offsets throughout the year due to DST or governmental regulations.
+For example, the same time zone can have different offsets throughout the year due to DST or governmental regulations.

 ```clj